dascog/openshift4day/labs/2-image-uploader-pipeline.md

 - When you build has succeeded go to the ``Topology`` view.
 Observe that your app has been joined by a ``Triggers`` app which contains the EventListener for your build Pipeline.

 ## 4. Find the EventListener URL
-- Go to the ``Projects`` view from the left hand sidebar and click on your project.
+- Go to the ``Pipelines`` view from the left hand sidebar and click on your project.
 - Find the **TriggerTemplates** section on the right hand side and note the URL.

 ## 5. Create a GitHub webhook